tokio-rs/axum/axum/src/docs/extract.md

 # Request body limits

 For security reasons, [`Bytes`] will, by default, not accept bodies larger than 2MB.
-This also applies to extractors that uses [`Bytes`] internally such as `String`, [`Json`], and [`Form`].
+This also applies to extractors that use [`Bytes`] internally such as `String`, [`Json`], and [`Form`].

 For more details, including how to disable this limit, see [`DefaultBodyLimit`].